-Tax rates are as follows: 10% corporate tax rate which applies to a tax base up to HUF 500 million, the 19% rate continuing to apply to a base exceeding this threshold.
+Tax rates are as follows: 10% corporate tax rate applies to a tax base up to HUF 500 million, 19% rate applies to a base exceeding this threshold.
 This is applicable to the Company from the 1 July, 2010.

 The reconciliation between the average effective tax rate and the applicable tax rate is as follows: